pritamkarmakar/APIAutomation/README.md

 1. **Using static JSON/XML content** - if we know our API going to return fixed response for a particular given input then we can validate the response using a pre existing JSON/XML.

     To get the API response, we have to call the API from Fiddler and have to grab the response.
 Once we have it copy that content into a text file (if the response is in JSON format) or in XML format.
 During the test we will verify API response matches the static content that we kept earlier.
-2. **Deserialize the JSON to class** - in this approach we will convert the API JSON response to C# class object.
+2. **Deserialize the JSON to a class object** - in this approach we will convert the API JSON response to C# class object.
 And from this object we will read the required properties.
-This is useful when your API response changing constantly and you want to make sure after doing a POST/PUT/DELETE operation changes are there.
+This is useful when your API response changing constantly and you want to make sure after doing a POST/PUT/DELETE operation latest changes are there.

 ###Components that we have in this test project:
 * APITests.cs - this class contains all the test methods